UNICEF-Ventures/Community/README.md

   * Be up-to-date and know about the most relevant and recent announcements made by the Venture Fund or your Pledge Community Peers.
 Feel free to make important announcements that can benefit your valuable peers within the Pledge Community
 * 🗃️ **[Company Profiles](https://github.com/UNICEF-Ventures/VF-Alumni-Pledge/discussions/categories/company-profiles)**
   * Look at what your peers do, what they can help you with and what they need help with
-  * React to a profile if you might be interested in helping or learning from them.
+  * React to a profile if you are interested in helping or learning from them.
 Please do not start conversations in the profiles section (_refer to the [Discussion Forum](https://github.com/UNICEF-Ventures/VF-Alumni-Pledge/discussions/categories/discussion-forum) for this_)
   * Please subscribe to your own profile to receive notifications of who would like to collaborate with you
 * 💬 **[Discussion Forum](https://github.com/UNICEF-Ventures/VF-Alumni-Pledge/discussions/categories/discussion-forum)**
   * Start conversations and connect with new founders